 For the next two seasons, the Cardinals sang the familiar refrain.
 They would not go after free agents.
 After the 1992 season, they had ten players who could apply for free agency.
 They re-signed Ozzie Smith but let the others leave.
 The Cardinals finished in third place in 1993, ten games behind the Phillies.
-After the season Maxvill admitted that the team needing pitching help but added, “Unfortunately, we are looking for a pitcher who doesn’t make a lot of money.”[fn]Hummel, Rick.
-The Sporting News, November 8, 1993.[/fn]
+After the season, Maxvill admitted that the team needing pitching help but added, “Unfortunately, we are looking for a pitcher who doesn’t make a lot of money.”11

 The 1994 season quickly disintegrated.
-The team was having trouble winning games, and then the major-league players went on strike on August 11 wiping out the remainder of the season.
+The team was having trouble winning games, and then the players union went on strike on August 11, wiping out the remainder of the season.
 In August Mark Lamping, a former Anheuser-Busch executive, was hired as president of the Cardinals.
-In September, he fired Maxvill.
+In September he fired Maxvill.
 Dal continued to draw his salary through 1995, doing some specialized scouting.
 He was 55 years old.
 He did some scouting for the Yankees for a while.
 Otherwise, he stayed away from baseball.

 Chicago Daily News

 St. Louis Globe Democrat

 St. Petersburg Times

 The Sporting News